Is Your Real Estate Agent Legit? Watch Out For These Warning Signs

 Lies about brokerage fees

 Brokerage fees — or commissions — are how real estate agents get paid for providing their services.
-Some agents may say they have the lowest commissions in the area.
-But, they may not be comparing apples to apples or you might see other fees included to make up the difference.
+Some agents offer low commission.
+Others say they do, but they may not be comparing apples to apples or you might see other fees included to make up the difference.

 When interviewing agents, don’t always go with the lowest cost.
 Consider what services you need to be successful in the sale, try to compare agents side-by-side for similar services and choose accordingly.
 Then, carefully review the commissions and fees to make sure there’s no fine print and you won’t be charged extra.